Counseling Psychology Faculty

 Laura Reid Marks, Ph.D., Purdue University (2015).
 Research interests are: racial microaggressions and their influence on mental health and health behaviors, and career development in disadvantaged college populations (e.g., first generation college students, racial/ethnic minorities, women).

 Elin Ovrebo, Ph.D., The University of Memphis (2009).
 Current interests are international issues in Counseling Psychology, LGBT counseling, social justice, and gender.

-Dr. Schiro-Geist is now working with the initiation of an undergraduate program in rehabilitation and is no longer core faculty in the counseling psychology program.
+Please note that Dr. Schiro-Geist is focused on developing an undergraduate program in disability studies and is no longer core faculty in the Counseling Psychology program.